 One mid-October day on my road trip, I was headed to Yosemite.
 It was getting to be late afternoon and I wanted to catch sunset at Glacier Point.
-I usually have my campsite set up by this time, but in order to catch the sunset, I decided to camp at a site just outside the park, even though it would mean getting in late.
+I’m usually pretty good at being prepared– normally, I have my campsite set up by this time, but in order to catch the sunset, I decided to camp at a site just outside the park, even though it would mean getting in late.

 Glacier Point was as incredible as I had imagined, pink and luminous, and by 7pm I had moved on.
 An hour later it was dark.
 After stopping to watch the rock climbers on El Capitan, I was making my way East on Tioga road when I saw two guys with their thumbs out.
 The look on their faces was pretty desperate.
 They weren’t the typical bearded, backwards hat, pants rolled at the ankles, Chacos and some kind of technical backpack climber dudes you see in Yosemite.
 No, these guys were pretty clean cut and didn’t have a whole lot of stuff with them.
 I very, very rarely pick up hitch-hikers when I travel solo, but this seemed like an exception.
 I pulled over.

 When I picked Joe & Yo up, I was blasting Bon Iver eating peanut butter with a spoon.
 I explained that I didn’t have back seats because I slept in my car, so we’d all have to squeeze in the front.
 They probably thought I was crazy.

 Exasperated, the guys expressed their thanks.
 Yo tried to give me $20.
 I laughed.

 “Guys, you would have been picked up eventually,” I said.

 I asked where they were staying.
 Their campsite was a little bit out of the way, so I asked if they had room for another car.
 They said yes.
 Bingo, my campsite for the night.